Gatland to push players to 'limit' for World Cup

 The increase from 31 in Japan 2019 is for player welfare reasons while all teams now have a minimum five rest days between games.
 That has seen the tournament extended by a week.

-Gatland has also hinted at picking joint captains for the first time.
+Gatland has also hinted at picking joint captains for the first time as pool rivals Australia have done with Michael Hooper and James Slipper.

 Au revoir